n-d-r-d-g/redesigned/mudocs/README.md

 You may need to modify the [`watch:locales` script](package.json#L12) depending on your terminal.
 This script watches for changes in `public/locales` using [`onchange`](https://github.com/Qard/onchange) then generates type definitions as soon as a change is detected.

+**NOTE: All locales need to contain the same corresponding translation file structure, otherwise the types won't be generated properly.**

 ## References

 The following resources have been used for research on this project: